Open-Systems-Pharmacology/docs/part-6/r-introduction.md

     simFilePath <- file.path(getwd(), "..", "tests", "data", "simple.pkml", fsep = .Platform$file.sep)
     sim <- loadSimulation(simFilePath)

-    # Create a `SensitivityAnalysis` with all constant and suitable for sensitivity calculations parametersand suitable for sensitivity calculations parameters
+    # Create a `SensitivityAnalysis` with all constant and suitable for sensitivity calculations parameters and suitable for sensitivity calculations parameters
     sa <- SensitivityAnalysis$new(simulation = sim)

     # Run the sensitivity analysis